yuliaUU/digital-CV/content/authors/admin/_index.md

   - course: BSc in Chemical Engineering
     institution: Mendeleyev University of Chemical Technology
     year: 2010

+# Interests to show in About widget
+interests:
+ - Teaching
+ - Research
+ - Data Visualization
+ - Data Analysis
+ - Programming in R
+ - Curriculum & Course Design

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the